ozzycore/linux-tutorial/linuxcourse/file-permissions.rst

 #.
 How can we change our primary group?
 #.
 How would you change the user and group ownership for all the content of a directory (recursively).
 #.
 Are the permissions copied while someone copies a file? how can we control that?
 #.
+Which kind of permission are needed in oreder to copy some file from it's current location to a new one?
+#.
 Scenario:
     * Inside your local home directory, create a stickydir directory with a sticky bit on.
     * Inside stickydir, create file1 file that contains the following content: "Hello World".